Now that we are in the month of December, many of us are adding Poinsettias to our indoor plant inventory.

 Leaves or bracts of Monet are strong and shapely.

-Instead of just laying your Poinsettia with its cellophane wrapper on the table or floor, combine it with a few complimentary house plants.
+Instead of just placing your Poinsettia with its cellophane wrapper on the table or floor, combine it with a few complimentary house plants.

 Create a vignette and use lightweight containers.